jamespohalloran/portfolio-avatar/src/content/about.md

 contactButton: "Contact Me"
 ---

-James O'Halloran is a software developer from Prince Edward Island, Canada.
-James created the video game Miner Meltdown, and now spends most of his time making tools to make web development extra awesome.
+Hey!
+I'm James O'Halloran, a software developer from Prince Edward Island, Canada.
+I created the video game "Miner Meltdown", and now spend most of his time making tools to make web development extra awesome.
-He has over 10 years of experience working as a developer.
-Oh! and he also runs the sock company, awkosock.com, with his lovely wife!
+I have over ten years of experience working as a developer.
+Oh! and me and my lovely wife run the sock company, awkosock.com!